EdgeGallery/community/Security WG/Secure Design/Security Design Guide EN.md

 **Notice**: Nonces should be used for the present occasion and only once.
 Use techniques such as requiring incrementing, time based and/or challenge response to assure uniqueness of nonces.
 (This rule will take effect in R1.0*)

+Test steps：
+1. Examine the code and confirm Nonce is always regenerated and not reused.

 ## 5. DOS Attack

 5.1 Anti-automation must be in place to prevent breached credential testing, brute forcing, and account lockout attacks.